VincentSheehan22/UCDPA_vincentsheehan/README.md

 * Model to fit such histogram?

 #### Merging Dataframes for Further Analysis on Top 100
-In addition to the Summary report described earlier, a supplemantal Bio Info report is available on NHL.com [4].
+In addition to the Summary report described earlier, a supplemental Bio Info report is available on NHL.com [4].
 This inlcudes biographical information of players, such as first season, height, weight, nationality.
 This provides opportunities categorical classification, more so than the mostly numeric data in the Summary report.